abhisheksuman007/Vrinda-Store-Market-Analysis/README.md

 Slicers: Users may easily navigate and filter data with the use of three slicers (Month, Category, and Sales Channels), which let them customize the analysis based on their requirements.

 Visualizations: The dashboard offers a comprehensive picture of sales success with a variety of visualizations, such as pie charts, line charts, and bar graphs.

+# Insights

+- Women are more likely to buy compared to men (~65%)
+- Maharashtra, Karnataka and Uttar Pradesh are the top 3 states (~35%)
+- Adult age group (30-49 years) is max contributing (~50%)
+- Amazon, Flipkart and Myntra channels are max contributing (~80%)

+# Conclusions
+Final Conclusions to improve Vrinda Store Sales:
+- Target women customers of age group (30-49 yrs) living in Maharshtra, Karnataka and Uttar Pradesh by showing them ads/offers/coupons available in Amazon, Flipkart and Myntra.

+## - Analysis Done